 Do you want to get your blood pressure down fast?
 Then eat a daily dose of beetroot or drink beetroot juice.

-Researchers Coles and Clifton from the Baker IDI heart and diabetes laboratory in Melbourne, Australia, have shown that consuming beetroot juice can bring your blood pressure down by 5 points, 6 hours after the meal.
+Researchers Coles and Clifton from the Baker IDI heart and diabetes laboratory in Melbourne, Australia, have shown that consuming beetroot juice can bring your blood pressure down by approximately 5 points, just 6 hours after a juice drink

 Beetroot does, however, have a high natural sugar content.
 Some experts recommend fermenting the beetroot, using sauerkraut and the probiotic ‘mother’.
 This fermentation process would use up all the sugar after about 5 days.
 Beet Kvass, as the fermented juice is called, is prized in Russia for its health benefits in lowering blood pressure, cleaning the gallbladder and liver and boosting gut health.
 Tolstoy described how Russian soldiers took a glass of the sour juice for its protective health benefits before venturing from their barracks during the cholera epidemic.